elijah-team/elijah-lang-lgpl/elijjah.md

 In the early 2000s the author became disillusioned with the then current state of the language landscape.
 Namely the frustrating complexity of C++ and the frustrating simplicity of Java, arguably the two most popular languages at the time.

-Due to unforseen circumstances, the compiler is just now being produced and released, hopefully to widespread acclaim or niche acceptance.
+Due to unforeseen circumstances, the compiler is just now being produced and released, hopefully to widespread acclaim or niche acceptance.
 The author hopes that Elijjah can achieve what Java, D and Vala could not.

 The language has evolved over time from a simple JavaScript clone to a full-fledged programming language fit to challenge today's top contenders.